 One of the most exciting areas of advancement in wearable technology.
 Through wearable devices, stronger internet bandwidth, and the connectivity of IoT (internet of things), contractors can now protect workers in real-time.

-The tracking of construction workers on project sites is the subject of some controversy, however.
-Where worker vitals and geolocation are recorded and transmitted, data security is a natural concern.
+The tracking of construction workers on project sites is the subject of some controversy, though.
+Where worker vitals and geolocation are recorded and transmitted, privacy and security are a concern.
 Uptime and consistency are also vitally important, especially in remote areas or sites with a great deal of signal interference.

 Spot-r, Wake Cap, and the Apple Watch are three examples of wearable tech that have been adopted by construction companies to monitor the position and status of employees working in high-risk areas.